FORMS: THE FIVE MODES OF EXECUTION

 obtain the most desirable results; they are given here in their order of applicability.

-Accuracy denotes the ability to perform a specific movement exactly as it was intended.
+Accuracy denotes the ability to perform a specific task exactly as it was intended.

 and collectively until the movements for the entire form can be executed from memory -